-For more information on having me visit your SCBWI event or writing conference, contact me at PZMauthor@gmail.com
+For more information on having me visit your SCBWI event, writing conference, or children's literature gathering, contact me at PZMauthor@gmail.com

 At this time, I am not taking on new school visit bookings.
 If you're looking for authors who do school visits, picture book writer Kim Norman keeps a state-by-state list on her website.

 You can order autographed copies of any of my books from Mystery to Me Bookstore in Madison, Wisconsin.